getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

     - The replay-events consumer is a Snuba consumer so we may encounter some minor procedural challenges that a consumer wholly owned by the replays team would not.
     - Replays are always "live" for one hour.
 They are not eagerly closed.
     - Because this uses I/O it will block our snuba consumer from running at peak efficiency.
 Should the message be forwarded to another topic after order has been guaranteed?
+- Bruno Garcia asks: The complexity of integrating a new message queue (RabbitMQ in the above answer) into our ingest pipeline seems high.
+What sort of scaling issues arise, how do we handle outages of each service component, can a cron job (using a sliding window query) simplify?
+  - Scale: The message throughput for RabbitMQ will be roughly 1/10th of what we process on our Kafka consumer (we only process one message per replay_id).
+The messages will be small and the Celery task's only function will be to forward the message back to the Kafka consumer.
+The load recieved by RabbitMQ and the task process should be very managable.
+Additionally, there are other bottlenecks in the system which will take precedence.
+  - Outages: If Relay is down new messages are rejected and the queues are drained.
+If the Kafka consumer is down then the messages backlog until the consumer resumes processing.
+If RabbitMQ is down the Kafka consumer must pause.
+  - Simplify with cron job: If the cron job has an outage it can be resumed from a save point.
+However, if the Kafka consumer is down then we need to pause the cron so that it does not write incomplete aggregation rows.
+Both use cases require a piece of infrastructure to be paused in the event of an outage.
+    - If our Kafka consumer encounters a RabbitMQ failure it can pause processing, publish the message to a DLQ, or publish the message back to itself to retry automatically at a later time.

 ### 11. Configure ClickHouse to Optimize Aggregations